ClickWiki/clickwiki.github.io/site/contribute.md

 ```
 {% include thumbnail
   image = "/path/to/image/on/clickwiki.png"
-  caption = "Something to describe this image"
+  text = "Something to describe this image"
 %}
 ```
 {% endraw %}